Cyndy Garvey

-Cynthia Garvey (née Truhan; born July 16, 1949) is an American television personality and the former wife of baseball player Steve Garvey.
+Cynthia Anne Garvey (née Truhan; born July 16, 1949) is an American television personality and the former wife of baseball player Steve Garvey.

 Career

 Cyndy Garvey replaced Sarah Purcell as Regis Philbin's co-host of the local news/talk show A.M.
 Los Angeles on KABC-TV from 1978 to 1981.
 She is perhaps best known as being a co-host with Bryant Gumbel, of the novelty sports series Games People Play (1980).
 From 1983 to 1984, she was Regis Philbin's co-host on The Morning Show, on WABC-TV in New York City, the show which later became the nationally syndicated Live with Kelly and Mark.
 In 1986, she participated as a celebrity guest for two weeks on The $25,000 Pyramid.

 Personal life

 She married Steve Garvey on October 27, 1971, and they had two daughters, Krisha and Whitney.
 Steve and Cyndy Garvey divorced in 1983.